Department website: http://theatre.wvu.edu/

 We, the faculty and staff, educate students in the diverse traditions and practices of theatre and dance.
 We challenge each student to engage and confront—vigorously, honestly, and innovatively—the many processes of collaborative theatre and dance.
 We exemplify to our students the role of creative artists to develop, to explore, and to contribute meaningfully to the world they inhabit.

-The School annually produces five to seven major productions in three major performance spaces: the Gladys G. Davis Theatre, Lyell B. Clay Concert Theatre, and the Vivien Davis Michael Laboratory Theatre, all in the Creative Arts Center.
+The School annually produces five to seven major productions in three major performance spaces: the Gladys G. Davis Theatre, Lyell B. Clay Concert Theatre, and the Vivien Davis Michael Laboratory Theatre, all in the Canady Creative Arts Center.
 The School also occasionally produces in the historic Metropolitan Theatre in downtown Morgantown.
-These productions provide practical experience for all theatre students and serve the community audience with a balance of classic and contemporary drama, dance, opera, and musical theatre.
+These productions provide practical experience for all theatre and dance students and serve the community audience with a balance of classic and contemporary drama, dance, opera, and musical theatre.

 Graduates of the School of Theatre & Dance are employed in professional theatre, radio, television, and film.
 Others have chosen careers in fashion design, commercial sales, makeup, lighting design and installation, law, and positions in the public arena.
 Undergraduates are frequently offered graduate student positions with leading university training programs offering M.F.A. study.